MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 You can set up the payment terms rankings on the **Credit management > Setup > Credit management setup > Rank payment terms** page.

-1. Select the **Terms of payment** to rank.
-The **Description** of the terms of payment will be displayed.
+1. Select payment terms the **Terms of payment** field to rank; when you select a term, the description will be displayed in the **Description** field.
-2. Select the **Rank** value.
+2. Select the term's rank in the **Rank** field.
 The values are all relative to each other so you can use 1,2,3 or 10,20,30.
 You can also use the same value for most of the terms of payment so that only one or two terms of payment will trigger the credit check.

 ### Rank settlement discounts

 You can force the credit control rules to be executed when settlement discounts are changed.
 You must rank the settlement discounts and assign them a ranking value.
 If you change the settlement discounts on the order to settlement discounts that are ranked higher than the old settlement discounts, then the order will be sent to credit management and require approval.

 You can set up the payment terms rankings on the **Credit management > Setup > Credit management setup > Rank settlement discounts** page.